Frequently Asked Questions about the Platform

 The DirectLaw® Virtual Law Firm Platform is licensed on a monthly subscription basis with a 30-day minimum term.
 No long-term contracts required, and no set-up fees.
 DirectLaw® offers two (2) subscription choices.

-DirectLaw® Basic starts at $49/month for a solo practitioner and includes our ClientSpace™ (client portal) features.
+DirectLaw® DirectLawPayGo is $49/month for a solo practitioner and includes all of our automated documents.
+Document Usage Fees apply, but are credited against the minimum monthly subscription fee, and our ClientSpace™ (client portal) features.

-DirectLaw® Complete starts at $199/month for a solo practitioner and includes all of the client portal features of Basic, PLUS our document automation functionalities: access to libraries of automated state-specific documents; Attorney WorkSpace, which enables you to assemble documents for off-line, in-house clients; and the document authoring system (Rapidocs Solo) to create your own automated documents and use/sell them via your platform.
-DirectLaw® Complete also includes a free 90-day subscription to Solo Practice University – an online learning resource on how to practice law online.
+DirectLaw® Complete starts at $199/month for a solo practitioner and includes all of the client portal features of PayGo, PLUS our document automation functionalities: access to libraries of automated state-specific documents; Attorney WorkSpace, which enables you to assemble documents for off-line, in-house clients; and the document authoring system (Rapidocs Author) to create your own automated documents and use/sell them via your platform.
+Document Usage Fees Do Not Apply. nbsp; DirectLaw®

 *Firms in excess of four (4) attorneys, please contact us for a custom quote.